Code-Institute-Solutions/WalkthroughProject01/README.md

 ## Dataset Content
-The dataset contains 5643 +27 thousand images taken from a blood smear workflow (where a drop of blood is placed on a glass slide).
+The dataset contains 5643 images taken from a blood smear workflow (where a drop of blood is placed on a glass slide).
 The cells are parasitized or uninfected with malaria.

 ## Business Requirements